elielsantospaes/KC-Houses-Business-Insights/README.md

 By the chart and the table we can conclude:</br>
     • There are 10113 houses with price lower than the median prices.</br>
-    • For these 10113 houses, in average, the prices are about 19% lower than the median prices, for a given region and condition.</br>
+    • For these 10113 houses on average the prices are about 19% lower than the median prices, for a given region and condition.</br>
     • 25% of the houses are with prices equal or lower than 27% of the median prices.</br>

 Based in the above conclusions, the data status will gain a new definition as follow:</br>